-There is no sure fire way to completely eliminate American dog ticks from your property, but there are some easy things that you can do to help limit their numbers.
+It’s difficult to completely eliminate American dog ticks from your property, but there are some ways you can prevent them from entering your property:

-- Do not feed wild animals on your property and remove any bird and wildlife feeders.
+- Do not feed wild animals on your property.

-- When spending time outside in areas where American dog ticks may be present like the woods or areas of tall grass, make sure to wear long sleeves, tuck your pants into your socks, and wear shoes with closed toes.
+- When spending time outside, wear long sleeves, tuck your pants into your socks, and wear shoes with closed toes.

-- Inspect yourself and your pets before coming inside your home after spending time outdoors, especially in wooded areas.
+- Inspect yourself and your pets before coming inside your home after spending time in wooded areas.